The Best Mouse Traps in 2024 (Tested by Our Experts)

 Putting the trap in the wrong place

 Finding the perfect location for your trap is as essential as selecting the right trap.
 Mice tend to follow walls, preferring to keep one side of their body brushed up against something solid.
-Place traps against the wall, perpendicularly, so the baited end is closest to the wall.
+To do this, setting mice traps against the wall, perpendicularly, so the baited end is closest to the wall is a great strategy.

 Using only 1 trap per place